EchterAlsFake/PySide6-to-Android/README.md

 > [!NOTE]
 > Only the `aarch64` and `x86_64` versions are available at the moment.

-I also compile my own wheels, which you can download in the release repository, although there's no guarantee for them to work!
+I also compile my own wheels, which you can download in the [GitHub releases](https://github.com/EchterAlsFake/PySide6-to-Android/releases/tag/6.8.0_3.11), although there's no guarantee for them to work!

 - [PySide6 - aarch64](https://download.qt.io/official_releases/QtForPython/pyside6/PySide6-6.8.0-6.8.0-cp311-cp311-android_aarch64.whl)